duckduckgo/zeroclickinfo-spice/spice2.md

 The Perl part of the plugins go in `lib/DDG/Spice/PluginName.pm`, while all of the files discussed below should go in `share/spice/plugin_name/`.

 ###Tech
-The spice frontend uses [Handlebars](http://handlebarsjs.com) for templates and includes [jQuery](https://jquery.org) for use with JavaScript.
+The Spice frontend uses [Handlebars](http://handlebarsjs.com) for templates and includes [jQuery](https://jquery.org) for use with JavaScript.

 If you're not already familiar with Handlebars, *please* read the [Handlebars documentation](http://handlebarsjs.com) before continuing continuing on.
 Don't worry if you don't fully understand how to use Handlebars, the examples will explain but you should, at the very least, be familiarize yourself with Handlebars before moving on.

-Also, if you are unfamiliar with jQuery, you can familiarize yourself with that if you'd like, but jQuery is not required to write a spice plugin.
+Also, if you are unfamiliar with jQuery, you can familiarize yourself with that if you'd like, but jQuery is not required to write a Spice plugin.

 Below, we will walk you through several examples ranging from simple to complicated, which will explain how to use the template system and make your plugins look awesome.